 Historical Framework of Corruption in Indonesia

 One important characteristic of corruption during Suharto's New Order was that is was rather centralized and predictable.
 Investors and businessmen could more-or-less predict the amount of money they had to put aside for these 'extra' costs and knew which people they were expected to bribe.
 But there was also the tactic of including a Suharto crony in business activities in order to reduce uncertainties caused by bureaucratic red tape.
-This same pattern existed on a local level where governors and local army commanders enjoyed the same privileges but were always aware of repercussions from higher up if they would push it too far.
-With the new era of Reformasi, which started after the fall of Suharto in 1998, this situation was about to change.
+This same pattern existed on a local level where governors and local army commanders enjoyed the same privileges as the key figures in Jakarta but were always aware of possible repercussions from higher up in case they would push it too far.
+With the new era of Reformasi, which started after the fall of Suharto in 1998, this situation was about to change drastically.

 Decentralization of Indonesian Corruption

-Realizing the urgent need to tackle corruption (as it harms investments and - generally - fosters the existence of continued injustice in society), a new government agency was established in 2003.
+Realizing the urgent need to tackle corruption (as it undermines the investment and business climate and - generally - fosters the existence of continued injustice in society), a new government agency was established in 2003.
 This government agency, the Corruption Eradication Commission (Komisi Pemberantasan Korupsi, abbreviated KPK), is envisaged to free Indonesia from corruption by investigating and prosecuting cases of corruption as well as monitoring the governance of the state (for which it received extensive powers).

 However, opinions regarding its achievements are divided.
 Critics point out that the KPK is more focused on tackling lower profile figures, although in recent years there has been a series of high profile cases, particularly towards the end of former president Susilo Bambang Yudhoyono's government, involving ministers, high-ranked police officials, judges and the party treasurer of Yudhoyono's Democratic Party.
 This partial success and courage of the KPK have triggered counteracts - mostly from persons that have been prosecuted or interrogated - claiming that the KPK itself is a corrupt agency.
 In recent years a number of scandals have emerged in which members of the KPK were - reputedly - framed by senior police officers and arrested in order to undermine the KPK's authority.